my-devices/sdk/WebTunnel/WebTunnelRDP/README.md

 WebTunnelRDP https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net
 ```

-`WebTunnelRDP` will prompt for your Remote Manager username and password and
+`WebTunnelRDP` will prompt for your macchina.io REMOTE username and password and
 then launch the Remote Desktop client with correct parameters for host and port number.